Maintenance & Operations Building Project

 Is this project going through CEQA/EIR approval?

-The project has completed the California Environmental Quality Act (CEQA) process, and the County of Orange recorded the Notice Of Exemption on 11/1/2023.
+The project has completed the California Environmental Quality Act (CEQA) process, and the County of Orange recorded the Notice of Exemption on 11/1/2023.
 The M&O Building was cleared through an exemption, so an Environmental Impact Report (EIR) was not required.

 Why was this project considered exempt from CEQA?